Abubokkor98/mahadi-portfolio/README.md

 The primary objective of this application is to capture the essence of Mahadi's vibrant personality and his curiosity, his dreams of becoming a doctor, and his strong family bonds.
 It is designed to be more than just a static webpage; it is an interactive narrative of his life, built with modern web technologies to ensure a premium and engaging user experience.

-## Design Philosophy: The "Magical Lofi" Aesthetic
+## Design Philosophy: Modern Tech-Minimalist

-The visual identity of this project is rooted in a **"Magical Lofi"** design language.
-We moved away from generic web aesthetics to create something truly unique and soothing.
+The visual identity of this project is built around a **"Modern Tech-Minimalist"** aesthetic.

-- **Color Palette**: The application utilises a sophisticated palette dominated by **Pale Lavender (`#fdf4ff`)** as the background, accented with soft purples (`#c084fc`) and gentle pinks (`#f472b6`).
-This creates a calm, dreamy atmosphere.
+- **Color Palette**: The application features a timeless **Monochrome** aesthetic.
+The primary color is a deep, professional **Slate/Zinc** (almost black), creating a high-contrast, easy-to-read interface against pure white backgrounds.
-- **Typography**: To complement the visual theme, we employed **Dancing Script** for headers to add a touch of personal, handwritten warmth, and **Quicksand** for body text to ensure readability with a modern, friendly character.
+- **Typography**: We utilized **JetBrains Mono**, a professional developer typeface, throughout the application to give it a distinct, smart, and technical character that hints at his learning journey.
-- **Visual Elements**: The interface features glassmorphism effects, soft shadows, and rounded corners, contributing to a "premium" and cohesive look.
-Micro-animations and smooth transitions bring the interface to life without overwhelming the user.
+- **Visual Elements**: The interface combines the structure of a technical dashboard with the warmth of a personal portfolio, featuring smooth animations, clean lines, and glassmorphism effects.

 ## Technology Stack

 This project is engineered using a robust, modern stack to ensure performance, scalability, and maintainability:

-- **Framework**: [Next.js 15+](https://nextjs.org/) (App Router) - For server-side rendering and static site generation.
+- **Framework**: [Next.js 16+](https://nextjs.org/) (App Router) - For server-side rendering and static site generation.
 - **Language**: [TypeScript](https://www.typescriptlang.org/) - Ensuring type safety and code reliability.
 - **Styling**: [Tailwind CSS 4](https://tailwindcss.com/) - For utility-first, responsive styling.
 - **Animations**: [Framer Motion](https://www.framer.com/motion/) - Powering the smooth enter/exit animations and interactive gestures.